canton-network/wallet/docs/wallet-gateway/operate/signing-providers.md

 Uses a Canton participant node to sign.
 The participant holds the key material and performs all cryptographic operations, so keys never live in the Wallet Gateway.

-It is always available and needs no additional configuration; select it when creating a party.
+In legacy mode it is always available.
+In explicit mode, include `signingProviders.participant`.
 When a transaction is submitted, the Wallet Gateway forwards the command to the participant node, which signs it using the party's key from the participant's keystore.

 ## Fireblocks